XavierBerger/RPi-Monitor/docs/source/31_configuration_examples.rst

     dynamic.2.postprocess=
     dynamic.2.rrd=DERIVE

-.. note:: We dicided to represent downstream data with negative values.
+.. note:: We decided to represent downstream data with negative values.
 This is
           performed by the postprocess command: ``$1*-1``